-Uploads were much quicker downloads, with multiple European servers (UK, France and Germany) peaking at over 90Mbps.
-The Netherlands wasn’t far behind at 86Mbps, and even connecting out to the US East Coast you can expect upload speeds of around 34Mbps.
+Uploads were much quicker downloads, peaking at over 80Mbps locally.
 Combine this with a privacy-friendly logging policy and the fact that P2P activity is permitted on all servers, and you’ve got an excellent VPN for fast, secure torrenting.

 To know more about our speed testing methodologies, please read How We Review VPNs.

 FastestVPN operates a very small server network with just 29 countries in total to choose from.
 While this will probably cover the needs of the majority of everyday users, those needing to connect to more unusual locations might want to look into alternative providers.

 We’d recommend checking out the server list on FastestVPN’s website to make sure the countries you require are available before signing up.
 If your desired country is not available, take a look at VPN providers such as HideMyAss! boast up to 190 locations around the world.

 As is to be expected from a network this size, FastestVPN maintains very few individual IP addresses with just over 100 in total.
 This means sharing IP addresses with other users – great for anonymizing yourself, but almost certainly detrimental for speeds.

 The US is the only location with city-specific servers which will be useful for users in that country looking to pinpoint a particular state – there are seven different ones to choose from.
 Those connecting from anywhere else will be automatically connected to the fastest server in their country.

 FastestVPN’s server network offers the most choice in Europe and North America, but there are a few options in Asia and one server in Australia.
 Unfortunatley, there are none in South America or Africa.